hks5august/CPSM/README.md

 ## Step 2 - Split Data into Training and Test Subset
 Before proceeding further, we need to split our data into training and test subset for the purpose of feature selection and model development.
-Here, we need output from the previous step as an input ( which was “New_data.txt”).
+Here, we need output from the previous step as an input ( which was “New_data”).
 Next we need to define the fraction (e.g. 0.9) by which we want to split data into training and test.
 Thus, fraction=0.9 will split data into 90% training and 10% as test set.
-Besides, we also need to provide training and set output names (e.g. train_FPKM.txt,test_FPKM.txt )
+Besides, we also need to provide training and set output names (e.g. train_FPKM,test_FPKM )

 ```{r}